Homes burned as winds push California fire into desert floor

 The fire grew by nearly 20,000 acres to 142 square miles (368 square kilometers).

 Some residents in Juniper Hills fled as blowing embers sparked spot fires, hitting some homes but sparing others.
-Bridget Lensing said she feared her family's house was lost after seeing on Twitter that a neighbor's house three doors down went up in flames.
+Bridget Lensing feared her family’s house was lost on Friday after seeing on Twitter that a neighbor’s house three doors down went up in flames.

-“The past year, I poured my heart and soul into improving this home,” Lensing said.
-“And it could be ripped away so quickly.”

 It wasn’t immediately clear how many homes were burned in the area about 50 miles (80 kilometers) northeast of downtown LA.
 A crew will assess damages once the area is cleared of danger, said fire spokesman Sky Cornell.
 No injuries were reported.